Part 1 – The Parties, Glossary of terms & General

 Showreels Australia will not begin work in any way or form on a client’s showreel until the deposit amount has been paid.
 The deposit allows the commencement of script, scheduling and securing a shoot booking.
 The client acknowledges that delayed and late payment of the deposit amount listed will delay the script stage and shooting and thus the final delivery of the client’s showreel.

-Delayed and late payment of the final payment required before shooting will result in Showreels Australia cancelling or postponing a shoot booking.
+Delayed and late payment of the final payment required before shooting may result in Showreels Australia cancelling or postponing a shoot booking and Showreels Australia holds the right to apply a late fee.
 Final payment must be paid not less than two (2) weeks in advance of a scheduled shoot with payment advice provided (transfer receipt).
+Final payment dates based on initial shoot bookings still apply to any shoot date this is postponed.
 The client accepts that late payment, cancellation or postponement within 7 days will result in an additional penalty fee of 25% of the total invoice or a sum that reasonably and fairly covers the cost of crew booked for the scheduled shoot date and any other damages that result from the late payment.

 Should the client decide to cancel the showreel before the deposit amount has been paid, no penalty or fees will be required.